Dutch language in Indonesia: Post-1949

 Following Indonesia's independence, the use of Dutch did not immediately disappear.
 Dutch remains a source language in Indonesia, and certain documents in Dutch have retained their official status as government records.
 Historically, Dutch also functioned as a language of trade in Indonesia.
 However, in modern times, English has become far more significant in this domain.
-Fluency in Dutch today is primarily limited to elderly individuals and a portion of their younger relatives, particularly in major cities on Java, Minahasa, Maluku, and Western New Guinea (due to the Netherlands' presence in New Guinea until 1963), who learned the language in school and still use it with each other, at reunions, or with foreigners.
+Fluency in Dutch today is primarily limited to elderly individuals and a portion of their younger relatives, particularly in major cities on Java, Minahasa, Maluku, and Western New Guinea.
 In Papua, the continued presence of Dutch speakers is attributed to the Netherlands' administration of the region until 1963.
 Those proficient in Dutch typically learned the language in school and still use it in conversations with one another, at reunions, or when interacting with foreigners.
 Dutch remains an important language in some areas, such as Depok (the old city), Ambon, and Manado.
 In major cities across Indonesia, Dutch is primarily spoken by Indo-European communities and, to a lesser extent, by Western-oriented Chinese minorities in cities such as Bandung, Malang, Semarang, Surabaya, and parts of Jakarta, where it is still occasionally used.